Elisa Rodriguez (2014): Works as a teacher and tutor for incarcerated youth at the Lansing Youth Detention Center in Lansing, NY

 Brianna Gobetz (2013): Ithaca College Presidential Scholar; completing an MA at Columbia University Teachers College

 Lucy Gram (2012, English & Drama Major) is a freelance theatre director, arts administrator, and photographer.
 Shortly after graduation she moved to Boston and started working for Project STEP, a string training education program that identifies and instructs musically talented children from underrepresented Boston communities.
 She is now their Communications and Administrative Coordinator.
 When she's not at work, Lucy is directing theatre and producing through her company, One Bird Productions.

-Alison Ehrenreich: My job caters to all factions of the Marketing and Communications department at the Shakespeare Theatre Company.
+Alison Ehrenreich (2012 English and Writing): My job caters to all factions of the Marketing and Communications department at the Shakespeare Theatre Company in Washington, D.C.
 Ad sales, copy editing/writing, social media, press releases, promotions, and publication management are just some of the few responsibilities I have.

 Of all my duties, publication management is perhaps the most stressful and rewarding.
 It includes our show programs and dramaturgical magazine Asides.
 I’m collecting and editing content from all departments of the theatre that will eventually end up in the hands of our audience.
 Ads, dramaturgical articles and artist biographies must all be under review.
 Recently, I have just finished work on the two publications for our spring repertory Henry IV, Parts 1 and 2 featuring Stacy Keach as Falstaff.
 With a cast of 31 and a production team of 12, that is a lot of bio editing stress.